satyambnsal/vicinity/README.md

 **Vicinity: Privacy-first location reviews where users prove presence without revealing identity or exact coordinates – the private Yelp that lets you verify without exposing.**

-Vicinity is a privacy-focused mobile application that demonstrates the potential of zero-knowledge proofs for location-based services.
-Users can post anonymous reviews for restaurants, landmarks, and attractions while cryptographically proving they visited the location - all without revealing their identity or exact whereabouts.
+Vicinity is a mobile app that reimagines location-based reviews with privacy at its core.
+Think of it as a "privacy-first Yelp" where users can post anonymous reviews while cryptographically proving they actually visited the location.
+When you want to review a restaurant or landmark, Vicinity uses your current location (with permission) to generate a zero-knowledge proof.
+This proof verifies you're near the location without revealing your exact coordinates or identity.
+The proof is attached to your review, allowing others to trust its authenticity while you remain completely anonymous.
+We built this using Noir, a language for zero-knowledge proofs, to create a circuit that verifies proximity without exposing sensitive data.
+The app also uses JWT verification to ensure proofs can only be generated from the official Vicinity app, preventing potential abuse.
+For users, the experience is simple: find a place, tap to generate a proof (which happens entirely on your device), and submit your anonymous review.
+No personal data is stored or shared, yet everyone can trust that reviews come from people who were actually there.
+Vicinity demonstrates how advanced cryptography can solve real privacy problems in everyday apps while maintaining a seamless user experience.

 ## Core Features